FusselTeddy/awesome-piracy/readme.md

 - ["My little guide for piracy on iPhone"](https://www.reddit.com/r/Piracy/comments/ajkeq2/my_little_guide_for_piracy_on_iphone/) Post by /u/Impulse_13
 - [TiviMate IPTV player](https://play.google.com/store/apps/details?id=ar.tvplayer.tv) A popular Android app for watching IPTV on Android set-top boxes.
 - [Fildo](https://fildo.net/android/en/#) Android music streaming app which fetches files from third party MP3 search engines.
-- [YouTube Vanced](https://vancedapp.com/) Vanced is a well known modded version of YouTube with many features such as adblocking and background playback and many more.
-Will no longer receive updates due to a Cease and Desist from Google.
 ​
 ### Streaming Apps
 - [MediaBox HD](https://mediaboxhd.net) MediaBox HD is a free streaming app with movies, tv shows, and music.
 VIP membership grants access to 1000s of reliable high-quality streams.
 It can cast to Chromecast, Apple TV, Fire TV, and Xbox.